 To choose the models worthy of inclusion in this review, we researched more than 100 models by combing through user reviews and analyzing specification sheets.
-Once we'd selected the cream of the crop, we bought them all and lived with them in our testing kitchen for more than a month.
-In that time, we made more than 300 pieces of toast, almost 200 bagels, over 100 frozen waffles, and nearly as many frozen pastries.
-Throughout that process, we kept careful notes on toasting consistency and quality, how convenient each model was to use, and how much of a crumbly mess they made.
+Once we selected the cream of the crop, we bought them all and lived with them in our testing kitchen for more than a month.
+In that time, we made more than 400 pieces of toast, almost 250 bagels, over 150 frozen waffles, and nearly as many frozen pastries.Toasters are tested across 4 metrics:

 Analysis and Test Results

-A toaster is a wonderfully simple thing.
+Traditionally, a toaster is a wonderfully simple device.
 It is essentially just a chunk of metal or plastic with basic electrical heating elements inside.
-Yet, at the push of a button or lever, it can turn plain old boring bread into a crispy-on-the-outside, soft-on-the-inside ambrosia.
+Yet, it can turn plain boring bread into crispy-on-the-outside, soft-on-the-inside ambrosia at the push of a button or press of a lever.
 In an age when it feels like every new product on the market is trying to be a multifunctional wonder-machine, toasters have remained refreshingly simple, specialized masters of a single task.
+Our tests are designed to assess a model's performance across four specific metrics so you can find the right toaster for your toasting needs and budget.
+The following sections explain the importance of each metric and the relative performance of each model.

-Toasters are a device where it's possible to find an awesome deal if you look hard enough.
-For example, the AmazonBasics KT-3680 and BLACK+DECKER TR3500SD sell for affordable prices while creating exceptional bagels and toast, respectively.
 If you desire outstanding performance across the board, you could enjoy a few extra benefits by spending a lot more on the Smeg, which produced the best toast and bagels in our tests.
-Even though this expensive model outperformed the rest, we believe the vast majority of shoppers will be completely satisfied with the performance of a much less expensive model (unless you're on an epic quest for the perfect bagel).
+Even though this expensive model outperformed the rest, we believe the vast majority of shoppers will be completely satisfied with the performance of a much cheaper model (unless you're on an epic quest for the perfect bagel).

 Bread Toasting Quality

-For most people, bread toasting will be the primary task for their toaster (it's the bread and butter, if you will), so we afforded it significant weight in our scoring.
+For most people, bread toasting will be the primary task for their toaster, so we weighted it more heavily.
 It will certainly be the most important factor to consider for toast connoisseurs.
 Bread toasting quality is determined by three main factors: evenness, consistency, and taste.
-An ideal piece of toast has an even color and crispiness across the entire slice.
+The quintessential piece of toast has an even color and crispiness across the entire slice.
 This means every bite is right at your preferred level of toastiness.
-Certain models produce less desirable toast that can have burnt edges, uneven sides, and conspicuous white spots near the crust.
-Higher performing models are better able to avoid these issues.
+Certain models produce less desirable toast with burnt edges, uneven sides, and conspicuous white spots near the crust.
+Higher-performing models are better at avoiding these issues.
 A perfect slice will also have evenly toasted sides.
-Some models tend to toast more on the inward side than the outward side, producing toast with a light side and a dark side (hitherto referred to as 'Star Wars toast').
+Some models tend to toast more near the center of the device than the outside, producing toast with a light side and a dark side.
 Consistency refers to consistency between cycles.
-If you find dialing in a five on your device produces your most favorite piece of toast, you want to be confident that the five-setting will continue to produce the same slice of toast morning after morning.
+If you find dialing in a five on your device produces your favorite piece of toast, you want to be confident that your preferred setting will continue to produce the same slice of toast morning after morning.
 Taste is a bit more complicated.
-Obviously, different types of bread are going to produce different tasting toast.
+Obviously, different types of bread are going to produce different-tasting toast.
 So if you want to get technical, we're not really talking about taste here; we're talking about the mouthfeel.
 This is a term that has come to us thanks to the expanding field of food rheology.
 Mouthfeel refers to how food physically and chemically interacts with your mouth.
 In simple terms, it refers to how delightfully crispy the toast is.

 If you're a toast connoisseur, then the phrase "decent and edible" probably made you scoff a little.
-Those that place a high premium on toast quality should consider one of our top scorers.
-The Smeg 2-Slice would be our top recommendation.
-It manages to produce nearly flawless toast with barely any traces of inconsistency.
-At the far opposite end of the price spectrum, the AmazonBasics KT-3680 also provides impressively even toast.
-Sure there are some minor differences in darkness between the two sides, but for the most part, it offers premium toasting performance at an enticingly low price.
+Those that place a high premium on toast quality should consider one of our top toasters — the Smeg 2-Slice.
+It manages to produce nearly flawless toast with great consistency.
+At the far opposite end of the price spectrum, the Amazon Basics KT-3680 also provides impressively even toast.
+Sure, there are some minor differences in the darkness between the two sides, but for the most part, it offers excellent toasting performance at an enticingly low price.

 The Elite Gourmet ECT-3100 was also a slightly above-average performer in our tests.
 It displayed some minor inconsistencies spread over the slices we made, but for the most part, it created a consistent crunch throughout.
 Amongst above average appliances we tested, was the Redmond 2 Slice Retro.
 On medium and high heat settings, it consistently produced well-spread coloration and texture.
 It replicated those results across multiple cycles.

 The CPT-420's toast came out quite evenly toasted, but we found the browning level to be a bit inconsistent between cycles, meaning that the same setting isn't always going to get you the exact same shade.

 The Hamilton Beach Keep Warm produced a mostly even slice of toast, but it tends to burn the top just a tad.
 The enjoyment of the resulting toast was only lightly impacted.
-The minor inconsistency of the product knocked a few points off the score.

 Ease of Use

-The Breville Die-Cast.
-It has all the features you might expect from a well-designed toaster, like an easy to remove crumb tray and clear shade controls, but its leverless design sets it apart from the others.
+The Breville Die-Cast also has all the features you might expect from a well-designed toaster, like an easy-to-remove crumb tray and clear shade controls, but its leverless design is relatively unique.
 This model uses a button to automatically lower and raise the toast.
-While this might sound a bit gimmicky, Breville utilizes this technology for a helpful purpose: allowing you to slightly raise the toast up and down without interrupting the toasting cycle.
-This lets you get a sneak peek at your toast mid-cycle to make sure it's not in danger of burning.
+This may sound a bit gimmicky, but Breville utilizes this technology to allow you to slightly raise the toast up and down without interrupting the toasting cycle.
+The sneak peek puts users back in control of the cooking cycle versus relying purely on timers and settings.

 Bagel Toasting Quality

 Most of the models we tested included a bagel mode.
-Bagel toasting quality is very similar to bread toasting quality, with the big exception that you only want to toast the cut side of the bagel and not the outside.
-We looked for evenly toasted cut sides with consistency between slices and between cycles.
+Bagel toasting quality is very similar to bread toasting quality, with the big exception that you only want to toast the cut side of the bagel and not the exterior.
+We looked for evenly toasted cut sides with consistency between slices and cycles.
 We also looked for the outsides of the bagel to be warmed but not toasted.
 And, of course, we considered that unique bagel mixture of crunchiness and chewiness.

 So far, the Smeg is the only slot-based model we've come across that can rival the quality of a toaster oven for prepping bagels.
 Its bagel mode managed to perfectly brown the cut sides of bagels while leaving the backsides warm and gooey, without any crunchiness.
-This juxtaposition of textures is, for many people, what makes bagels such a decadent breakfast staple, and the Smeg is the only model we've found that ensures a bagel is able to reach its full potential.
+This juxtaposition of textures is, for many people, what makes bagels such a decadent breakfast staple, and the Smeg is the only model we've found that ensures a bagel can reach its full potential.

-If you like bagels but don't want to fork over serious cash for the expensive Smeg, the AmazonBasics KT-3680 is an excellent alternative.
-It was able to toast bagels fairly evenly while leaving the backsides chewy but not crunchy.
+If you like bagels but don't want to fork over serious cash for the expensive Smeg, the Amazon Basics KT-3680 is an excellent alternative.
+It could toast bagels fairly evenly while leaving the backsides chewy but not crunchy.
 And it did this while costing far less than most of the competition.
-The KRUPS Breakfast Set performed very similarly but costs a bit more than the AmazonBasics model.
+The Krups Breakfast Set performed very similarly but costs a bit more than the Amazon Basics model.

 The Elite Gourmet ECT-3100 toasted bagels incredibly evenly in our tests, much to our surprise.
 However, it does not have a bagel mode, so both sides of the bagels end up getting toasted.
-This may be disappointing for those seeking cafe-style bagels that are typically only toasted on the cut side of the bagels, leaving the backsides a bit softer and more tender.
+This result may be disappointing for those seeking cafe-style bagels that are typically only toasted on the cut side of the bagels, leaving the backsides a bit softer and more tender.

 Frozen Food/Defrosting Quality

-The top scorer in this category was the Smeg 2-Slice.
+Our favorite thus far is the Smeg 2-Slice.
 This model utilizes variable defrost cycles that slowly thaw and then toast, producing golden waffles with minimal scorching and handling frozen bread with ease.

-— Max Mutter and Steven Tata
+— Benjamin Hickok, Genaveve Bradshaw, and Steven Tata